Symmetry restoration in the axially deformed proton-neutron quasiparticle random phase approximation for nuclear beta decay: The effect of angular-momentum projection: Results and discussion

 \section{Results and discussion}

 The axially-deformed HFB wave functions $(U, V)$ are obtained from the code HFBTHO~\cite{STOITSOV200543,STOITSOV20131592,PEREZ2017363}, which is formulated in a harmonic oscillator (HO) basis, with an oscillator frequency $\omega_{\rm HO}$ of $\hbar\omega_{\rm HO} = 1.2 \times 41 A^{-1/3}$ MeV.
 Following Ref.~\cite{Mustonen:2015sfa}, we use the Skyrme EDF SKO'\cite{Reinhard:1999ut} throughout this paper.
 We generate the pairing correlations between nucleons with a density dependent pairing interaction of the form \beq V_{\mathrm{pp}}=\left(V_0 \hat{\Pi}_{T=0}+V_1 \hat{\Pi}_{T=1}\right)\left(1-\alpha \frac{\rho_{t}(\mathbf{r})}{\rho_c}\right) \delta(\mathbf{r}) \eeq where $\rho_c=0.16$ fm$^{-3}$ is the saturation density, $\rho_{t}(\mathbf{r})$ is the total nucleon density, and $\alpha=0.5$, so that we use ``mixed pairing.''
 The operator $\hat{\Pi}_{T}$ projects states onto those with well-defined isospin.
 Following Ref.~\cite{Mustonen:2015sfa}, we use $V_1=-264.216$ MeV fm$^3$ and limit the quasiparticle states to those with $E < E_{\rm cut}=60$ MeV, both in the HFB and in the sum over quasiparticle states $(p, n)$ in Eq.\ (\ref{eq:strength_sum}) for the response function.
 Figure~\ref{fig:PEC-64Fe} shows the energy surfaces of the nuclei \nuclide[62-68]{Fe}, obtained from the HFB calculation alone and from the HFB calculation supplemented by AMP onto the state with total angular momentum $J=0$.
-In the AMP calculation, we choose 12 mesh points for the Euler angle $\beta\in[0, \pi]$.
+The Gauss-Legendre quadrature is employed with 12 mesh points for the Euler angle within the interval $[0,\pi]$.
+This calculation can be simplified further if one follows the so-called $M$-point Gauss-Legendre quadrature rule found in Ref.\cite{Bally:2020wkb}.
 The mean-field energy surfaces for all the isotopes are rather soft around their energy minima.
-In \nuclide[64,66,68]{Fe}, the lowest energy minima are located at spherical shapes in the HFB calculation.
+In \nuclide[66,68]{Fe}, the lowest energy minima are located at spherical shapes in the HFB calculation.
 Projection shifts the lowest minima to prolate shapes with $\beta \simeq 0.15$, and makes them much more pronounced.
 In \nuclide[64]{Fe}, the $J=0$ minimum is located at $\beta_2\simeq 0.12$, which, while significant, is smaller than the value $\beta_2=0.29$ obtained from the measured $B(E2: 2^+\to 0^+)$~\cite{NNDC} and the rigid-rotor approximation~\cite{Ring:1980}.

 For the pnFAM calculation, we take the time-odd parameters and isoscalar pairing strength ($V_0=-173.176$ MeV fm$^3$) from the {\tt 1A} parameter set of Ref.~\cite{Mustonen:2015sfa}.
 With these choices, we examine the convergence of the GT transition strength in $^{64}$Fe with respect to the number $N_{\rm sh}$ of major oscillator shells.
 The results of a calculation based on the spherical HFB state appear in Fig.\ref{fig:converge_check_for_64Fe}.
 To display the results, we have used a smearing parameter of $\gamma = 0.1$ MeV and an energy step size of $\Delta E = 0.02$ MeV, which is considerably smaller than in previous studies~\cite{Mustonen:2014bya,Liu:2024PRC,Ney:2020mnx,Mustonen:2015sfa}.
 This choice enables precise identification of both the positions and magnitudes of individual peaks in the strength function.
 We find that $N_{\rm sh} = 13$ major shells is enough for reasonably converged results.